facebook-pixel

 Understanding the Body’s Hidden Web of Support

-The most abundant protein in fascia is collagen.
-Collagen provides the tensile strength that helps fascia resist stretch and tearing.
-Made of tightly wound chains of amino acids, collagen fibers are oriented in multiple directions, giving fascia the ability to adapt to a wide range of mechanical forces.
-Complementing this is elastin, another protein that gives fascia its elastic properties.
-Elastin allows fascia to stretch and return to its original shape, making it essential for movement, flexibility, and recoil.
+The most abundant protein in fascia is collagen, which provides tensile strength to resist stretch and tearing.
+Collagen fibers form tightly wound chains of amino acids oriented in multiple directions, helping fascia adapt to a wide range of mechanical forces.

 Pin It on Pinterest